Size8 (20 cm)

 - Little is known about the reproduction of clouded archerfish.

 - “Data Deficient” on the IUCN Red List.

-- Archerfish uses its jaw muscles to pump water through a tube formed by its tongue and a unique channel in the roof of its mouth.
+- Archerfish use their jaw muscles to pump water through a tube formed by their tongue and a unique channel in the roof of their mouth.
 The stream of water droplets knocks its prey into the water where it is easily devoured.